Remix vs Next.js Comparison

 getStaticPaths methods in a page module.

-Remix doesn't support SSG, you could however run your Remix app and use something like Puppeteer to prerender the HTML and server that.
+Remix doesn't support SSG, you could run your Remix app and use something like Puppeteer to prerender the HTML and server that, another option is to use the Cache-Control HTTP header to cache the HTML in a CDN or user browser and you will get a similar result.
 However you may want to double check if you really want to do SSG and if so maybe try another tool like Next.js.

 Incremental Static Regeneration